satishrawat730/OpenCV/README.md

 20 Smoothing_BlurringImages.py : Smoothing and Blurring of Images with OpenCV
 21 ImageGradients_EdgeDetection.py : three types of gradient methods or High-pass filters
 22 CannyEdgeDetection.py       : Canny edge detection algorithm is 5 steps
+23 ImagePyramids.py     : pyramid of multiple reduced image of original using 2 method gaussian, laplacian